 “When I was growing up, this is all the protection you needed.”
 Craig’s father said, holding up his fists.
 “You win some, you lose some.
 But you live.”

 This scene would come into play later, but in the moment, Craig is still concerned about the violence that would be coming his way shortly.
 As 10 p.m. arrives, Big Worm’s gang rolls up and opens fire at Smokey and Craig.
-Craig and Smokey start firing back using Craig’s gun that he kept in his pants.
-Like we did for Antonio from The Bicycle Thief, the audience is asking: Is Craig a moral character caught in an amoral world, or an immoral character living into a destiny?
+Craig and Smokey start firing back using Craig’s gun that he keeps in his pants.
+Like we did for Antonio from The Bicycle Thief, the audience is asking: Is Craig a moral character caught in an immoral world, or an amoral character living into a destiny?

 Degradation — The gunshots get the attention of the block, and everyone comes out to see what’s happening.
 By this time, Big Worm’s gang drove away, and Craig and Smokey come out of hiding.
 In this moment, Craig’s crush, Debbie, stands up to bicycle thief Deebo who earlier in the day struck and bruised her sister Felisha.
 Deebo responds by also hitting Debbie.
 Craig comes rushing in, ready to take on Deebo.
 Deebo pulls out a knife, and Craig responds by pulling out his gun.

 Here’s where Friday deviates from the The Bicycle Thief.
-Unlike Antonio, Craig takes the high road and drops the gun; he and Deebo have an old fashioned fist fight.
+Unlike Antonio, Craig takes the high road and drops the gun; he and Deebo have an old-fashioned fist fight.
 The fight scene, as even admitted by director F. Gary Gray, “didn’t feel as real as I wanted it to.”
 But this worked to the benefit of the film’s message.
-It’s deviation from reality allowed a new type of reality, or neo-neorealism, to emerge — one that many people within and outside of South Central, perhaps, weren’t used to seeing.
+It’s deviation from reality allowed a new type of reality, or neo-neorealism, to emerge.
 More on this later.